ChrisvanChip/FreeCodeCamp/README.md

 ### Introduction
 Over the past few years, I've always been solving problems with web apps, always being in my JavaScript (and recently PHP Laravel) bubble and coming up with sub-optimal solutions (due to my lack of experience in other fields).

-At the same time, I discovered that in the next two years on my education journey, I will be faced with two programming languages I barely scratched the surface of: Python and Java.
+At the same time, I discovered that in the next two years on my education journey, I will be facing two programming languages I barely scratched the surface of: Python and Java.

 FreeCodeCamp offers courses in Python that are, well, free.
 But they also give freedom and diverse scoped projects, making it easier to focus & explore the programming language while having that euphoric moment once you've solved the challenge!